intel/container-experience-kits/docs/power_manager.md

 The resources for Shared Profile are not visible in allocatable kubelet resources as cores will be scaled as soon as Shared Workload is deployed.

+## C-States

+C-States can be set in host_vars for each node by setting cstates.enabled to true.
+User can choose to change C-states for Shared Pool, specific PowerProfile or even specific core.

+## Uncore Frequency

+Uncore frequency can be configured on a system-wide, per-package and per-die level, again in host_vars for each node by setting uncore_frequency.enabled to true.

+## Time of Day

+Time of Day can be configured in host_vars by setting time_of_day.enabled to true.
+Currently, there is known limitation that there can only exist one time of day schedule in the cluster, so please note, that only first schedule in cluster will be applied.

+## Scaling Governors

+Scaling governors first need to have scaling driver configured in host_vars for each node.
+For choosing specific scaling governor, user can either set up global scaling governor in group_vars, or local scaling governor in host_vars.

 ## Known limitations

 1. The Performance Power Profile